rrmajiros/TVA-Boom-Deployment-Calculator/README.md

 TVA Boom Deployment Calculator
-This is a web-based tool developed by the TVA Environmental Response Team to assist in calculating boom deployment parameters for containing diesel fuel spills on rivers.
+This is a web-based planning tool developed by TVA consultants to assist in calculating boom deployment parameters for containing No. 2 fuel oil spills on on inland rivers/lakes and is adapted for the anchor systems in use by the TVA Environmental Response Team, which differ from those described in the 2013 EPA Inland Response Tactics Manual.
 The calculator simplifies on-site assessments by providing immediate, data-driven recommendations.

 Key Features
 Flexible Inputs: Calculate deployment based on a measured Current, a specific Max Boom Angle, or a measured Time to Drift over a 100-foot distance.